TobitSoftware/chayns-template-esnext/README.md

 ## Getting started

 The template is based on several npm-Packages, which have to be installed first.
 If you haven´t installed `node.js` already, please install it now.
-For installing the dependecies you have to open your `node.js` terminal, change the path to the cloned project and run:
+For installing the dependencies you have to open your `node.js` terminal, change the path to the cloned project and run:

 ```
 npm i